thctlo/Kopano/README.md

 wget -O - https://raw.githubusercontent.com/thctlo/Kopano/master/get-kopano-community.sh | bash
 apt install kopano-server-packages

-And see the new versions you can use/install:
+And too see the new versions you can use/install:
 apt-cache policy kopano-server-packages kopano-webapp z-push-kopano libreoffice-online

 Note, when you are upgrading and you might see packages are "kept back".